Learn how to save with time-of-use pricing

 How you can better manage your bill

-If you have a My Account – available to customers served by former legacy utilities Brampton Hydro (Brampton), PowerStream (York Region & Simcoe County) or Horizon Utilities (Hamilton & St. Catharines) – you can log in to see a snapshot of how much electricity your household consumes during each TOU period.
-You can also set consumption targets and receive notifications of your energy costs when they reach a certain level.
+Login to My Account to see a snapshot of how much electricity your household consumes during each TOU period.
 Simple graphs will reveal your hourly, daily, weekly and monthly usage, which will help you predict your next bill and better manage your consumption.

 We’re here to help